What Do You Mean, It's Not for Kids?

 - It works the other way, too.
 Some fan works of darker series can be much lighter than the source material, and in extreme cases, trick an unaware viewer into thinking it's family friendly.

 - Fanon wikias have fan-made episodes of pre-existing series and fan-made original or spinoff shows.
 Unexpectedly inappropriate episodes and series crop up and if you're lucky, it'll actually be intentional.

-- On the Random-ness Wikia, The Bunker is a sitcom, and on the other hand there is this show, which has banned episodes posted on another wiki.
+- Random-ness Wikia has a sitcom named The Bunker as well as this show, which has banned episodes posted on another wiki.
 The original contains subs.

-- On the Spongebob Fan Wikia, SpongeBob: Infection, despite being based on a kids show certainly isn't.
+- Spongebob Fan Wikia has SpongeBob: Infection, but despite it being based on a kids show, it certainly isn't.
 The show focuses on a zombie apocalypse destroying Bikini Bottom, and the main characters' efforts to stay safe and sane, and contains lots of blood and gore, as well as heavy thematic elements.
 You have to get through a disclaimer intended for parents that explains the content is 18+ and you have to click "Proceed" in order to read the article...only to be met by a much less subtle disclaimer at the top of the page explaining again that the content is R rated, summarizing the objectionable content, and making it clear that the admin team on the Wikia only accepts said content under careful consideration.

 - Rocky Raccoon And The Forest Friends looks like a kid friendly anime styled web animation, but is full of blood and gore, it is highly inspired by "Happy Tree Friends" but kids at age 10 still watch it anyway.

 - The sequel never improved.
 This is very bloody.